akeneo-circle-ci-orbs/pull-up/README.md

 # Description

-This orbs is useful to merge a branch into another one push the result in a PR for approval.
-It can also notify on Slack if the merge is susccessful or not.
+This orb is useful to merge a branch into another one push the result in a PR for approval.
+It can also notify on Slack if the merge is successful or not.
 # Use case

 It allows to pull up fixes done in one branch to another one, automatically, when there is no merge conflict.
 For example, it can pull up a fix merged in branch 1.0 in the branch 2.0.